cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 - the description fields are too large

 This message creates and stores the `Validator` object at appropriate indexes.
-Additionally a self-delegation is made with the initial tokens delegation tokens `Delegation`.
 The validator always starts as unbonded but may be bonded in the first end-block.

 ## MsgEditValidator